You'll be rocking out again in no time flat

 10. Check Your macOS Firewall Settings

 Rarely, Airplay on a Mac will fail to work because the firewall has been misconfigured.
-Which means that the network traffic that makes AirPlay work can’t get through.
+This means that the network traffic that makes AirPlay work can’t get through.
 Luckily it’s pretty easy to check if your Mac’s firewall has the right settings.

 - Select the Apple button and then System Preferences.